gkorodi/tinkertoy/README.md

 # tinkertoy

-FastAPI based mini application for managing small items (Deployment To Cloud demo)
+This is just a [FastAPI](https://fastapi.tiangolo.com/) based mini application.